Lilja Dögg Alfreðsdóttir

-Lilja Dögg Alfreðsdóttir (born 4 October 1973) is an Icelandic politician and lawmaker who has served as the Minister of Tourism, Trade and Culture from November 2021 to December 2024.
-As a member of the Althing (Iceland's parliament) for the Reykjavík South constituency since 2016, she previously served as the Minister of Education, Science and Culture from 2017 to 2021 and Minister of Foreign Affairs from 2016 to 2017.
-During his time as Minister of Education, polling showed her as the minister with the most favorability at nearly 68%.
+Lilja Dögg Alfreðsdóttir (born 4 October 1973) is an Icelandic politician and chair of the Progressive party who served as the Minister of Tourism, Trade and Culture from November 2021 to December 2024.
+As a member of the Althing (Iceland's parliament) for the Reykjavík South constituency from 2016 to 2024, she previously served as the Minister of Education, Science and Culture from 2017 to 2021 and Minister of Foreign Affairs from 2016 to 2017.
+During her time as Minister of Education, polling showed her as the minister with the most favorability at nearly 68%.

 Career

-Alfreðsdóttir was born on 4 October 1973 in Reykjavík.
-She is the daughter of politician Alfred Þorsteinsson, a longtime member of the Progressive Party and city councillor, and Guðný Kristjánsdóttir.
+Lilja was born on 4 October 1973 in Reykjavík.
+She is the daughter of politician Alfreð Þorsteinsson, a longtime member of the Progressive Party and city councillor, and Guðný Kristjánsdóttir.
 From 2013 to 2014 she was the president of the student association, Framtíðin, of her secondary school Menntaskólinn í Reykjavík.
 In 1998 she graduated with her bachelor's degree in political science from the University of Iceland, and then for a year she did exchange studies in macroeconomics and philosophy at the University of Minnesota.
 In 2001 she graduated with her master's degree in international economics from Columbia University.
 Lilja has worked for the International Monetary Fund, the Icelandic Central Bank and was an economic advisor to Sigmundur Davíð Gunnlaugsson during his time as prime minister.

-Lilja was the Minister of Foreign Affairs in Sigurður Ingi Jóhannson's cabinet from 2016 to 2017, and has been the deputy chairperson of the Progressive Party since 2016.
+Lilja was the Minister of Foreign Affairs in Sigurður Ingi Jóhannson's cabinet from 2016 to 2017, and has been the chairperson of the Progressive Party since 2026.

 She has criticised Disney for having too few films and programmes with Icelandic subtitles or dubbed in Icelandic.
 In 2021, she wrote to Tim Cook, CEO of Apple Inc., asking him to help maintain Icelandic as a language by including it in the voice, text and language collection in their operating systems.